 This atmospheric side-scrolling adventure game might remind players of Limbo in some small way, but Badland also features split-screen co-op, letting you and up to three friends work your way through 23 different levels.
 Once you’re done with them, you can even build your own to play in, with the game’s level editor.

 Everyone remembers the mobile classic, Crossy Road, but did you know it has local split-screen multiplayer?
 You can compete against friends and family, racing your chickens to cross the road, all the while trying to avoid the haphazard obstacles strewn in your path.

 The classic card game is currently celebrating its 50th anniversary!
 Uno mobile includes a 2v2 mode that allows you to team up with a friend in order to take down your opponents.
 As well as the 2v2 mode, you’re able to compete in real-time matches, try out various game modes, and compete in tournaments to help keep the competitive spirit going.

 Monopoly is the classic real estate board game shrunk down to fit on your mobile device.
 To win, you’ll need to buy, sell, and build houses strategically to become a successful landlord with more riches than the other players.

 We have to be honest with you, Monopoly isn’t for the faint of heart.
 If you choose to play with a competitive friend or family member, they may attempt to toss your device, as there isn’t a board they can flip.
 You’ve been warned.

 And that’s all the games we have!
 If you want some recommendations for other games to play with friends, then our best mobile multiplayer games list may be for you.
-It’s also worth checking out our list of the best digital board games and the best mobile card games.
+It’s also worth checking out our list of the best mobile shooters and the best mobile MMORPGs.